Demonic Control and Possession

-There are different degrees of demonic control, or possession.
+There are different degrees of demonic control and possession.
 All who do not submit to the work and convictions of the Holy Spirit are in some way or another under the control of Satan.
 For Jesus said, “He who is not with Me is against Me, and he who does not gather with Me scatters” (Luke 11:23 also Romans 6:12–16; 2 Peter 2:18, 19).
-Thus, every thought, word, and deed that is not according to the will of God, whether it is pride, selfishness, or any kind of wickedness, is in a sense an evidence to demon control.
-Every agreement to do evil leads the mind or body away from God’s will.
+Thus, every thought, word, and deed that is not according to the will of God, whether it is pride, selfishness, or any kind of wickedness, is in a sense an evidence to demonic control.
+For every agreement to do evil leads the mind or body away from God’s will.

 The main difference between those who respond occasionally and those who respond frequently to the inclinations of Satan is a difference of degree and not of kind.
-The life of King Saul is a clear illustration of those who yield to the control of demons (1 Samuels 13:8–14; 15:10–35; 16:14–23; 28:1–25).
+The life of King Saul is a clear illustration of those who yield to demonic control (1 Samuel 13:8–14; 15:10–35; 16:14–23; 28:1–25).

 The same demons that possessed the maniac of Capernaum also controlled the Jewish religious leaders at Jesus’ time.
 These leaders planned and plotted to kill Jesus and finally succeeded in crucifying Him (John 8:44).
 Another example is Judas who was even one of Jesus’ disciples.
-Judas preached the gospel and did miracles, yet he betrayed his Lord.
-Judas was “possessed” in a similar manner as the Jewish leaders by an evil spirit (Luke 22:3; John 6:70, 71; 13:27; Matthew 16:23).
+This disciple preached the gospel and did miracles, yet he betrayed his Lord.
+Judas was “possessed” in a similar manner as the Jewish leaders by evil spirits (Luke 22:3; John 6:70, 71; 13:27; Matthew 16:23).

 In His service,